 Nevertheless, both behaviors generally lead to negative outcomes, and are therefore considered maladaptive.
 Furthermore, both behaviors can have similar causes.
 For example, task aversion can cause people to precrastinate, when it leads them to rush to deal with a task as fast as possible in order to get it out of the way, and it can also cause people to procrastinate, when it leads them to delay dealing with a task that they dread.

 Note: Intentionally getting started early on a task because doing so is likely to lead to a positive outcome doesn’t generally constitute precrastination.
 This is similar to how purposeful delay that’s likely to lead to a positive outcome doesn’t generally constitute procrastination.
+This also relates to an early action pacing style, which involves working on tasks early (often, as soon as possible), and which may lead to either positive or negative outcomes.

 How to stop precrastinating